spnda/fastgltf/README.md

 - [x] KHR_mesh_quantization
 - [x] MSFT_texture_dds

+fastgltf brings many utilities:
+- [x] SIMD powered base64 buffer decoder
+- [x] Can decompose transform matrices, so you only ever have translation, rotation, and scale.
+- [x] Allows writing directly to mapped GPU buffers for direct uploads, reducing copies.

 ## Usage

 fastgltf is built using C++17 and only depends on simdjson, which is downloaded automatically in